Corset: History

-For nearly 500 years, women's primary means of support were bodies, stays and corset, with boning made of reeds, whalebone, or metal.
+For nearly 500 years, bodies, stays, or corsets with boning made of reeds, whalebone, or metal were a standard part of European women's fashion.
 Researchers have found evidence of the use of corsets in the Minoan civilization of early Crete.

 16th and 17th centuries

-The corset has undergone many changes.
-Originally, it was known as "a pair of bodys" in the late 16th century.
-It was a simple bodice, stiffened with boning of reed or whalebone.
-A busk made of wood, horn, whalebone, metal, or ivory further reinforced the central front.
+In the late 16th century, what would later be known as the corset was called "a pair of bodys."
+It consisted of a simple bodice, stiffened with boning of reed or whalebone.
+A busk made of wood, horn, whalebone, metal, or ivory further reinforced the central front and created an upright posture.
 It was most often laced in the back, and was, at first, a garment reserved for the aristocracy.
 Later, the term "pair of bodies" would be replaced with the term "stays" and was generally used during the 17th and 18th centuries.
-Stays essentially turned the upper torso into a cone or cylinder shape.
+Stays shaped the upper torso into a cone or cylinder shape.
 In the 17th century, tabs (called "fingers") at the waist were added.